 2.1.2.
 In determining the above loading conditions, account shall be taken of any loading restrictions laid down by the manufacturer.

 2.2.
-Vehicles in categories M2 and M31;
+Vehicles of categories M2 and M31;

-The angle of the light beam from the dipped-beam headlamps shall be determined under the following loading conditions:
+The angle of the light beam from the passing-beam headlamps shall be determined under the following loading conditions:

 2.2.1.
 Vehicle unladen and one person in the driver's seat;